amin20/GBM_WSSM/README.md

 # Steps to reproduce the results of the paper

-1. Download weights (GBM_WSSM.h5) trained on IVY dataset from the link and place it in the file "[GBM_WSSM_Prediction.py](https://github.com/amin20/GBM_WSSM/tree/master/Codes)".
-See the link [GBM_WSSM.h5](https://drive.google.com/file/d/1gMPA9R0zToIzgQdA5Gxos481ucxkDtbS/view?usp=sharing)
+1. Download weights (GBM_WSSM.h5) trained on IVY dataset from the link [GBM_WSSM.h5](https://drive.google.com/file/d/1gMPA9R0zToIzgQdA5Gxos481ucxkDtbS/view?usp=sharing) and place it in its appropriate address in the file "[GBM_WSSM_Prediction.py](https://github.com/amin20/GBM_WSSM/tree/master/Codes)".
+2. Download GBM test images from this [address](https://github.com/amin20/GBM_WSSM/tree/master/GBM_Test_Images) or use your own GBM test image.
+For image preprocessing of your test file please refer to the original article.
+Then, run the file "[GBM_WSSM_Prediction.py](https://github.com/amin20/GBM_WSSM/tree/master/Codes)".

 2. If you want to train the model from scratch, download raw images and corressponding masks from the link .
 Also, you can save your time and train the model by using the and training and validating numpy arrays we prepared.
 Download the arrays from the link and put them in the main code
 3. Download the pre-trained InceptionV4 checkpoint, see the corresponding [subdirectory](models/inception).